SMSirajulhaq/SMSirajulhaq/README.md

-- 👋 Hi, I’m @SMSirajulhaq
+- 👋 Hi, I’m Sirajulhaq
-- 👀 I’m interested in Civil Engineering & Entrepreneurship.
+- 👀 Interested in Civil Engineering & Entrepreneurship.
-- 🌱 I’m currently learning Civil Engineering (BIM)
+- 🌱 Currently learning Civil Engineering (BIM)
-- 💞️ I’m looking to collaborate on nothing rn
+- 💞️ Not looking for collaboration rn
-- 📫 How to reach me: sirajulhaq.in
+- 📫 How to reach me: Call/Text me at +917032407568

 <!---
 SMSirajulhaq/SMSirajulhaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.